mattmc3/zebrafish/docs/customization.md

   'key-bindings' \
   'xdg'

-# Additionally, you can also turn off 'zfunctions', 'zplugins', 'zprompts', and
+# Additionally, you can also turn off 'zfunctions' and 'zshrc.d', but these
-# 'zshrc.d', but these features are only used if the directories for them exist,
+# features are only used if the directories for them exist, so there's rarely
-# so there's rarely a good reason to turn them off unless you are experimenting.
+# a good reason to turn them off unless you are experimenting.
 ```

 If you want to customize directory locations, use the following: